 - Up to 6 SCH of Thesis, regardless of course prefix, may be applied to Honors Electives

 - Up to 6 SCH of research coursework, regardless of course prefix, may be applied to Honors Electives

 - Completing a Double Major counts as 3 SCH toward this requirement.

 - Graduate of a two-year non-UTSA Honors program counts as 3 SCH towards this requirement

-- Students must fill out a Welcome Back progress questionnaire at the start of each semester.
+- Students must fill out a Welcome Back progress questionnaire at the start of each Fall (new students in their first semester in the Honors College do not need to fill out the questionaire).
 Completion of the questionnaire allows us to track progress and advise students.

 - Students must attend a minimum of three Honors College events per semester.
 Welcome Back Meetings and Mid-Semester Check-Ins do not count as events.
 Failure to meet this requirement will result in the loss of merit scholarships and ineligibility for development award funding.

 - Students are responsible for knowing when events are happening and for signing in at each event.
 You can find event information on the Honors College RowdyLink page and by reading our weekly Monday Messages.
 Signing in to in-person events is done through RowdyLink Events Pass.
 Virtual events will take attendance with RowdyLink.
 Please make sure to RSVP for events and to have your first and last name as your username in Zoom.